Guide to Business Development for Architects

 - What would a successful solution look like?

 - Is there a timeline and budget associated with the solution?

 - Who are the decision makers and stakeholders?

 If you find this prospect promising, schedule an in-person meeting during that call!
 Face to face time is the preferred method for creating business relationships, and 75% of professionals believe it allows them to bond more meaningfully with business partners.

-Bring a role of trace to the meeting; “act” like an architect.
-After a deeper dive into the client’s problems, you may have the opportunity to sketch out diagrams that visualize the problem and solutions.
+Bring a role of trace or an IPad with a tool like Morpholio to the meeting; “act” like a trusted advisor that can help them navigate the challenges of their particular situation.
+After a deeper dive into the client’s challenges, you may have the opportunity to sketch out diagrams that visualize the problem and solutions.